sketchbuch/configure_linux/README.md

 > **Warning**
 > NOT YET READY - TESTING

-Ansible setup to configure a my linux distro and install apps etc. in real and virtual environments.
+My ansible setup to configure linux and install apps etc. in real and virtual environments.

 ## Prerequisites